10 basic slides 99% of investors will require from you:

 In the example Cannasoft showcased their milestones in a timeline format, demonstrating the main development plans for each stage.
 This will keep readers interested and engaged, as they know what bits of information to pay attention to at any given moment.

 Presenting a detailed marketing strategy will prove to investors that you have at least one clear growth engine in place and that you have a clear way forward for growth.
+If you're unsure of how to best tackle this next part, it's worth reaching out to a certified business mentor.

 Main questions the marketing slide should answer: